Seven minutes in heaven

-Seven minutes in heaven (or seven minutes in the closet) is a kissing party game (or sexual party game) mostly played at teenage parties.
-The game may also be played with a different duration.
+Seven minutes in heaven (or seven minutes in the closet) is a kissing party game, mostly played at teenage parties.
+It was discussed in American newspapers in the 1950s after a pastor criticized it in Cincinnati, Ohio.

 Game

-Two people are selected to go into a closet or other dark enclosed space and do whatever they like for seven minutes.
-It is common for the participants to kiss or make out, but they may instead choose to talk, engage in sexual activity, or simply do nothing at all and wait for the time to expire.
+Two people are selected to go into a closet for seven minutes.
+The participants can be selected by various methods, such as drawing lots or calling dibs.
+It is common for the participants to kiss or make out.
+However, they can do anything while waiting for time to elapse, including groping, conversation, or nothing.